gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example new and noteworthy
 -->

-### Updated Sonar plugin
+### Improved Sonar plugin

 The Sonar plugin has received a major overhaul.
 It is now based on the [Sonar Runner] (http://docs.codehaus.org/display/SONAR/Analyzing+with+Sonar+Runner), the new and officially supported way to invoke Sonar analysis.
 This makes the plugin compatible with Sonar 3.4 and future Sonar versions.
-In addition, the Sonar plugin's object model has been updated to cover JaCoCo and debug settings.
+In addition, the Sonar plugin's object model has been updated to cover JaCoCo and debug settings, and properties like `sonar.database.password` can now easily be set from the command line.
+Read on in the revised [Sonar chapter](userguide/sonar_plugin.html) of the Gradle user guide.

 ## Promoted features